simonbosley/interpolation/README.md

 # getting started

-Simply clone the repo to a local directory on your system, and navigate to the 'interpolation' root directory.
+Simply clone the repo to a local directory on your system, and navigate to the 'interpolation' root directory, use the following notes.

 # acceptance tests
 To run the acceptance tests run the following shell script: